eProsima/DDS-Router/docs/rst/user_manual/participants/xml.rst

 .. note::

-    This kind of Participant is only meant for expert users.
+    This kind of Participant is meant for advanced users as XML profiles will overwrite the default internal settings of the DDS Router.
-    Creating an XML configuration is not an easy task, and there is a high probability that messing with internal configurations of DDS makes DDS Router to not work as expected.

 Use case